Master in Conflict and International Humanitarian Law: Career Path

 Q: What is a Master's degree in Conflict and International Humanitarian Law?

-A: A Master's degree in Conflict and International Humanitarian Law is a graduate-level degree program that focuses on the legal principles and rules governing armed conflicts and the protection of victims of war.
+A: A Master's degree in Conflict and International Humanitarian Law is a graduate-level degree program focusing on the legal principles and rules governing armed conflicts and the protection of war victims.
 It covers topics such as international humanitarian law, human rights in armed conflict, the laws of occupation, and the rights and protections afforded to prisoners of war.

 Q: What are the eligibility criteria for a Master's degree in Conflict and International Humanitarian Law?